-IT Services aim to help users (both staff and students) become self-sufficient in their use of Information Technology (IT).
+IT Training aim to help users (both staff and students) become self-sufficient in their use of Information Technology (IT).
 This not only helps to keep the numbers seeking help manageable, but provides a better long-term service to our users, who are likely to need IT skills and literacy when and where support services are not available.
 To support this aim we provide a variety of ways for people to learn IT skills:

 - provide a starting point from which to explore for themselves